mgcuadrado/testudo/README.md

 - you can produce test summaries with success, fail, and error counts and accumulated tallies across the test tree;

-- you can track your progress using test results.
+- you can produce progress tracking reports, that show exactly and succintly how your code changes affect the test results.

 # A simple example